MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaCheckinUserDriveItem.md

 ## SYNOPSIS
 Check in a checked out driveItem resource, which makes the version of the document available to others.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgCheckinUserDriveItem](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgCheckinUserDriveItem?view=graph-powershell-1.0)

 ## SYNTAX

 ### CheckinExpanded (Default)